uchuhimo/amanda/docs/rationale.md

 - **Quantization** to replace some operations in a neural network to its quantized version
 - **Pruning** for weight/activation masking

-There are three instrumentation approaches:

-- **Source code instrumentation** that instruments source code of the neural network.
-- **(Computation) graph instrumentation** that instruments the computation graph.
-The computation graph is the intermediate representation of the neural network.
-Some DL frameworks expose them to be directly manipulated by users.
-- **Binary instrumentation** that instruments the compiled binary or the execution engine.

-## Three typical scenarios in the instrumentation for neural network

 Let's briefly introduce some examples to better understand the application scenarios of instrumentation for neural network:

 - **Debugging**: In this case, we want to insert code into a neural network to dump all the intermediate results of every operation.
 - **Quantization**: In this case, we want to replace every Conv operations with its quantized version in a trained model, and then convert the model to another model format for serving.
-- **(Computation) Graph partition**: In this case, we want to partition a large model into several small sub-graphs that can be fit into a single GPU's memory.
-Since different frameworks share the same partition strategy, we want to use the same instrumentation code for multiple frameworks.
+- **Effective path extraction[2]**: In this case, we want to extract a critical subset of neurons, synapses, and weights in the neural network that contributes most to the predicted class's output, which is called effective path.
+To extract effective path, we need to dump all the intermediate results during the inference, and then reconstruct the paths by back-propagation.
+During reconstruction, we apply the corresponding extraction op of each op to the output neurons in effective path the get the critical input neurons, synapses and weights in the current layer.
+Since different frameworks share the same extraction strategy, we want to use the same instrumentation code for multiple frameworks.

 The examples above show three typical scenarios that the complexity is proportional to the number of involved frameworks (or ecosystems, we use them interchangeably):